+Table \ref{tab:sota_app} presents a comprehensive evaluation of applying the proposed AMIM module to three representative state-of-the-art trackers, namely OSTrack \cite{OSTtrack}, GRM \cite{GRM}, and TATrack \cite{TATrack}, across four challenging UAV benchmarks: UAV123, VisDrone2018, UAVDT, and DTB70.
+Note that we substitute their original backbones with the tiny ViT, i.e., ViT-Tiny \cite{Vit-tiny}, to save training time.
+Specifically, the average precision gains achieved by AMIM are 1.1\%, 0.8\%, and 0.6\% for OSTrack, GRM, and TATrack, respectively, while the corresponding average success rate improvements are 1.0\%, 0.4\%, and 0.6\%.
+These results demonstrate that the proposed adaptive mutual information maximization strategy generalizes well across different tracking architectures.

-\subsection{Ablation study}
+\subsection{Ablation Study}

 \textbf{Effect of Mutual Information Maximization and Adaptive Weighting}.
 To validate the effectiveness of the proposed Adaptive Mutual Information Maximization (AMIM), Table \ref{tab:ablation} reports the ablation results on four UAV benchmarks by progressively incorporating mutual information maximization (MIM) and the adaptive dynamic weighting (ADW) strategy into the baseline tracker.
 As can be observed, introducing MIM with a fixed weight consistently improves tracking performance across all datasets.
-Compared with the baseline, the average Succ and Precision increase from 62.4\% to 63.2\% and from 79.3\% to 81.1\%, respectively, demonstrating that mutual information maximization effectively enhances target-aware feature learning in spiking transformers.
-Further integrating the adaptive weighting strategy yields additional and consistent improvements on all benchmarks.
-The full AMIM model achieves the best overall performance, reaching an average Succ of 64.1\% and Precision of 82.0\%.
-These results indicate that dynamically adjusting the strength of the MI constraint helps better balance localization accuracy and representation learning, leading to more robust tracking performance.
+Compared with the baseline, the average Succ. and Prec. increase from 62.4\% to 63.2\% and from 79.3\% to 81.1\%, respectively.
+This demonstrates that mutual information maximization can effectively enhance target-aware feature learning in spiking Transformers.